Bible103

 BOOK OF NUMBERS

 NUMBERS is an English word, given to this book because it tells how many people there were in each of the 12 tribes of Israel.
-The book also names the tribes that the had to overcome as thy neared their promised land (Canaan, now called Israel). as they move about in the desert of Sinai for 40 years.
+The book also names the tribes that they had to overcome as thy neared their promised land (Canaan, now called Israel). as they move about in the desert of Sinai for 40 years.

 MORE ABOUT NUMBERS: